faranalytics/dialog/README.md

 #### A custom `Agent` based on `openai_agent.ts`.

-This custom `Agent` implementation adds a timestamp to each user message.
+This hypothetical custom `Agent` implementation adds a timestamp to each user message.

 ```ts
 import { once } from "node:events";